ZirixCZ/Spellcaster/README.md

 #### Login
 The login page will consist of a submit button, an input field for email address, an input field for password and a checkmark for saving the user login.
 This means that the next time they will visit Spellit, they'll be automatically authenticated without filling their information in considering they did not log out.

+### guest

+Anyone who wants to participate needs to create an account.
+Each account always consists of a username, email address and password.

 #### Account